virginia-rabello/first-challenge/README.md

     * Lack of comments - Comments are very important for other coders read and understand your code properly.
 Some brief but instructive comments were added.

+    * Title - The title was too generic which difficult searches.
+A new title was created.